 Professor Ji-Mei Chang is a teacher educator and educational researcher in the Department of Special Education, Connie L. Lurie College of Education at San Jose State University (SJSU).
-She received both of her Master of Arts Degree and Doctor of Philosophy (1989) at the University of Southern California (USC), Los Angeles, with an emphasis on Chinese and English reading-learning abilities and disabilities and research methodology.
+She received both of her Master of Arts Degree and Doctor of Philosophy (1989) at the University of Southern California (USC), Los Angeles, with an emphasis on Chinese and English reading-learning abilities and disabilities.
 She also minored in research methodology and bilingual education.
 She joined SJSU as an Associate Professor in fall 1990 and was promoted to a Full Professor in spring 1996.
+In summer 2011, she took an early retirement and participated in the SJSU's Faculty Early Retirement Program (FERP).

 As an educator, she taught Chinese language to seventh graders in Taipei, Taiwan; as a middle school Chinese language teacher in Taipei, she was drawn to those who were intelligent but lagged behind their peers in classroom performance.
 Such experiences led her to pursue graduate studies focusing on reading and learning abilities and disabilities.
 Before resuming her doctoral studies, she earned a teaching credential as a learning disability resource specialist and taught at a public elementary school for three years in Wisconsin (1980-1983).
 She worked with K-5 students who were diagnosed with mild or moderate reading and/or learning disabilities.
 Since then, she has worked with individuals with mild reading and learning disabilities in a wide range of K-16 settings at both US private and public schools.
 As a teacher educator at SJSU, she received Teacher Scholar Award in 1998 representing College of Education and Dean’s Recognition for Teaching and Scholarly work in 2008.
 She also volunteers and collaborates with colleagues across department to develop the